Serge3leo/temp-cola/SO/37538-how-do-i-determine-the-size-of-my-array-in-c/README.md

 of the C language standards of previous editions, which are supported by most compilers.

-Incomplete list of supported compilers: Clang, GNU gcc, IntelLLVM (icx), MSVC (Visual Studio 2022), NVHPC (NVIDIA HPC Compiler), PGI (The Portland Group(?)), SunPro (Oracle Developer Studio).
+Incomplete list of supported compilers: Clang, GNU gcc, IntelLLVM (icx), MSVC (Visual Studio 2022), NVHPC (NVIDIA HPC Compiler), Pelles C, PGI (The Portland Group(?)), SunPro (Oracle Developer Studio).

 ## Table of Contents